 3. Exercise Sliders

-Exercise sliders are an underrated gliding physical therapy tool.
-If you’ve been using towels for certain exercises you may want to upgrade to exercise sliders.
+Exercise sliders are an underrated gliding physical therapy tool that allow you to work on a variety of upper body, lower body, and core exercises.
+If you’ve been using towels for certain exercises, you may want to upgrade to exercise sliders.
 They’re an affordable option and incredibly versatile during a workout.
-Exercise sliders allow you to work on stability and strengthen your core.
+Rather than being confined to a tiled or hardwood floor area with a towel, exercise sliders can be used on carpets and rugs as well.

 4. Resistance Bands